Advancing Canadian Water Assets (ACWA)

 Areas of expertise

-Advancing Canadian Wastewater Assets’ (ACWA) primary goal is to develop wastewater treatment technologies that will remove existing and emerging contaminants to improve ecosystem and human health.
-ACWA's infrastructure is embedded within the City of Calgary’s Pine Creek Wastewater Treatment facility and includes advanced wastewater treatment processes and 12 experimental streams that can be dosed with various constituents of municipal effluents.
+Advancing Canadian Water Assets’ (ACWA) goal is to help develop wastewater treatment technologies that will remove existing and emerging contaminants to improve ecosystem and human health.
+ACWA's infrastructure is embedded within the City of Calgary’s Pine Creek Wastewater Treatment facility and includes advanced wastewater treatment processes and 12 experimental streams that can be dosed with various constituents or municipal effluents.
 Together, we use these facilities to demonstrate advanced treatment techniques and the impact of the resultant effluent on the environment.

 ACWA's onsite laboratory has state-of-the-art facilities to quantify contaminant residues, identify and culture cells, determine water-borne pathogens and examine gene expression in model organisms.
 Additional laboratories (microbiology, aquatic and stable isotope) on the University of Calgary campus complement and support ACWA's research program.
 The first facility of its kind, the ACWA research facility bridges the gap between bench and pilot-scale research laboratories, and applications in full-scale municipal wastewater treatment plants.